kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-overview.md

 ## Designed to be used with HTML

-PHP generates HTML and can be embedded in any HTML markup, think of PHP as the *input* and HTML as the *output*.
+PHP generates HTML and can be embedded in any HTML markup, think of PHP as the input and HTML as the output.

 ---